-In the main hallway, there is a student mailroom.
+In the Building A hallway, there is a student mailroom.
 Books and internal correspondence (i.e., billing notices, transcripts) are delivered to these boxes and students are notified by e-mail when they are placed in their box.
 Junior students have the larger mailboxes along the side and back walls to be able to hold their bags, textbooks, and simulation equipment.
-When juniors progress to seniors, their mailbox is moved to a smaller size.
 Students are responsible for keeping the mailroom tidy.